protontypes/open-sustainable-technology/README.md

 - [hplib](https://github.com/RE-Lab-Projects/hplib) - Database with efficiency parameters from public Heatpump Keymark datasets as well as parameter-sets and functions in order to simulate heat pumps.
 - [Thermofeel](https://github.com/ecmwf-projects/thermofeel) - A library to calculate human thermal comfort indexes.
 - [CBE Clima Tool](https://github.com/CenterForTheBuiltEnvironment/clima) - A web-based application built to support the need of architects and engineers interested in climate-adapted design.
+- [Kiva](https://github.com/bigladder/kiva) - Used to calculate heat loss and gain on a timestep basis from building foundations.

 ### Mobility and Transportation